jha-niraj/Text-Utility/README.md

    npm run dev

 ### Contributing
 Contributions are welcome!
-Please create a pull request and ensure that your code follows the existing styles.
+Please create a pull request and ensure that your code follows the existing styles